cherninlab/quadcn/README.md

 ## The Mathematical Foundation

-QuadCn is built on a single, non-negotiable principle: **every measurement must be a multiple of 4px**.
+quadcn is built on a single, non-negotiable principle: **every measurement must be a multiple of 4px**.

-## Why Choose QuadCn
+## Why Choose quadcn

 - **Zero Runtime Dependencies**: No external bloat
 - **Framework Agnostic**: Works with any framework